 Senior Staff Attorney

 Katherine Gallagher is a Senior Staff Attorney at the Center for Constitutional Rights.
 She works on universal jurisdiction and international criminal law cases involving U.S. and foreign officials and torture and other war crimes, and cases involving private military corporations and torture at Abu Ghraib.
 Her major cases include Al Shimari v.
 CACI, the international U.S. torture accountability cases, and Survivors Network of those Abused by Priests (SNAP) v.
 Vatican, seeking accountability for the crimes against humanity of sexual violence by clergy and cover-up.
-She has been a Vice-President on the International Board of the International Federation for Human Rights (FIDH) since 2010 and is a member of the Editorial Committee of the Journal for International Criminal Justice, and is an adjunct professor of law at the City University of New York (CUNY) School of Law.
+She has been a Vice-President on the International Board of the International Federation for Human Rights (FIDH) since 2010, is a member of the Editorial Committee of the Journal for International Criminal Justice, and is an adjunct professor of law at the City University of New York (CUNY) School of Law.
 In addition to her court admissions in the United States, Katherine is admitted to the list of counsel at the International Criminal Court.